Gent-Sint-Pieters railway station: History

 The origins of the railway station is a small station on the Ghent–Ostend line in 1881.
 At that time, the main railway station of Ghent was the South railway station, built in 1837.
 At the occasion of the 1913 International Exposition in Ghent, a new Sint-Pieters railway station was built.
 It was designed by the architect Louis Cloquet and finished in 1912 just before the World's Fair.

 The station was built in an eclectic style with a long corridor dividing the building in its length which provides access to diverse facilities.
 A tunnel (designed by ir.
 P. Grondy) starting from the entrance hall provides access to the twelve platforms.
 This gives the station its cross-form design.
 The original waiting rooms for second and third-class passengers now serve as a buffet and restaurant.

 The station was classified in 1995.
 In 1996, the station was renovated, with the renovation of the interior of the western wing completed in 1998.
 The station was served by a daily Thalys high-speed rail service to Paris between 1998 and 31 March 2015.
+As of 2025, there is no high-speed rail service and the only international service is to Intercity services (IC-04) to Lillie-Flanders.